 In 2003, CIAM Radio was miraculously approved by the Canadian Radio-television and Telecommunications Commission (CRTC) as the first broadcast of its kind in Alberta.
-Since then, CIAM Radio has been broadcasting to northern Albertans, in a 24-hour daily Christian community format.
-CIAM is presently working with numerous community groups across Canada who have a desire to see Christian community broadcasting established in their communities.
+Since then, CIAM Radio has been broadcasting to northern Albertans, in a 24-hour daily community format.
+CIAM is presently working with numerous community groups across Canada who have a desire to see community broadcasting established in their communities.

 CIAM is also closely linked with media visionaries broadcasting in China, India and Bolivia.